 There are many things I am passionate about, but I can say that food, travel, and design are some of the biggest influences in my life.
 I was born in the Philippines, where I was raised in a very traditional Chinese way by my very Chinese family.
 I looked up to my paternal grandmother (our matriarch – who passed away in 2009 at age 99), as I helped her prepare our daily meals in the kitchen and learned all the tricks to running a household.
 You can say that I was attached to her apron strings for a very long time.

 My grandmother was a very good cook.
 She taught me regional Chinese cooking, particularly Fukien or Hokkien-style.
-However, what she knew in the kitchen did not come from a book or a handed-down recipe; they were from instructions she received in the orphanage in Amoy, China where she grew up.
-When the war came to her village, she was able to escape China with the help of some villagers and soldiers.
-She, then, landed in Manila, Philippines, where she went on to marry my Chinese grandfather.
+However, what she knew in the kitchen did not come from a book or a handed-down recipe; they were from experiences she had as an orphan in poverty-stricken Amoy, China.
+As fate would have it, she was able to leave her village in search of greener pastures.
+She then landed in Manila, Philippines, where she went on to marry my Chinese grandfather.
 She bore him 9 children altogether, but she also took in my grandfather’s 2 sons from his first wife (who died early on).
 Unfortunately, my grandfather passed away right after the birth of their youngest child, who is my father.
 All of my grandmother’s life was spent caring for her 11 children.
 She cooked every meal they ate; washed and mended every clothing they wore; worked for every penny they’ve got.
 She never remarried, choosing to dedicate all her time to her children.
 Not only was she my hero; she was my loving amah.